 1. Best for Large Institutions: JPMorgan Chase & Co.
 (NYSE: JPM)

 The oldest iteration of JPMorgan Chase was the Bank of the Manhattan Company, which was established in 1799.
 The current version of the bank is an amalgamation of many smaller banks, such as Chase Manhattan, JP Morgan, Washington Mutual and Bear Stearns.
-JPMorgan Chase, headed by CEO Jamie Dimon, is currently the largest bank in the United States with nearly $4 trillion in assets.
+JPMorgan Chase, headed by CEO Jamie Dimon, is currently the largest bank in the United States with more than $4 trillion in assets.

 With JPMorgan Chase, clients from all different backgrounds and wealth levels can find services.
 Both traditional banking services and asset management are readily available, and JPMorgan Chase’s investment banking services specialize in mergers and acquisitions, industry coverage, origination, equity and debt capital markets and corporate finance advisory.